Skip to main content

 Community dialogue

-The MPCA is committed to establishing an ongoing dialogue with the East Phillips community about our agency’s work in the neighborhood.
+The MPCA is committed to maintaining an ongoing dialogue with the East Phillips community about our agency’s work in the neighborhood.
 We cannot fulfill our commitment to environmental justice nor our mission to protect and improve the environment and human health without including the community’s voices and perspectives.
 Our agency is working with community leaders to identify opportunities for regular conversations about the Smith Foundry facility and air quality in East Phillips as we move forward.

 The MPCA held community conversations on November 27, December 1, and February 7 to hear residents’ concerns and answer questions about the foundry’s existing air permit.
 The December 1 meeting was held online and recorded.